-Taking the kids to see Wicked the Musical in London, Review – We recently had a lovely, luxurious family weekend away in London.
+Wicked the Musical in London, Review – We recently had a lovely, luxurious family weekend away in London.
 We sampled the magnificent Alice in Wonderland afternoon tea at Taj, 51 Buckingham Gate and stayed in a plush family suite at St James’ Court, a Taj Hotel.
 One of the real highlights of our stay though was going along to the matinee performance of Wicked the Musical at The Apollo Victoria Theatre.
 Another great hotel nearby is the Georgian House Hotel.

 To begin with, do try and arrive early as there are queues to get into the theatre while tickets are checked and bags are searched.
 There are two entrances, one on Vauxhall Bridge Road and the other on Wilton Road.
 We originally went to Vauxhall Bridge Road, but realised that we needed to be at Wilton Road so we could collect tickets from the Box Office.
 I mention it so if you are in the same situation, it might save you a few minutes.
 (We are not best known for our timekeeping!).